-Prerequisite: "C" grade or higher or "Pass" in GEOL 110 or equivalent or concurrent enrollment.
+Prerequisite: "C" grade or higher or "Pass" in GEC 110 or equivalent or concurrent enrollment 3 hours laboratory

 Physical science laboratory course to accompany and augment GEOL 110.
 Includes laboratory and field investigations of the Earth, emphasizing hands-on experience with minerals, rocks and landforms, as well as topographic and geologic maps.